gap-system/GapWWW/README.md

 ## Tweaking the server config

-In general, config files for the nging web server are in `/host/gap-web/nginx.d/` E.g. in `/host/gap-web/nginx.d/www.gap-system.org`.
+In general, config files for the nginx web server are in `/host/gap-web/nginx.d/` E.g. in `/host/gap-web/nginx.d/www.gap-system.org`.

 You need to read up about nginx config syntax if you want to fully master